 All in all, it’s a vital if somewhat underappreciated component of a well-functioning shower drainage system.

-If water can’t drain properly, leaks and other types of damage to your shower room might occur.
-Not to mention that annoying pool of dirty water by the drain.
+If water can’t drain properly, leaks and other types of damage to your shower room might occur, and over time these issues will become bigger and more costly to fix.

 How does a shower trap work?